pingcap/docs/tidb-cloud/changefeed-sink-to-tidb-cloud.md

     SET GLOBAL tidb_gc_life_time = '720h';
     ```

-2. Use [Dumpling](/dumpling-overview.md) to export data from your TiDB Cloud Dedicated Tier cluster, then use community tools such as [mydumper/myloader](https://centminmod.com/mydumper.html) to load data to the destination Serverless Tier cluster.
+2. [Export data](/tidb-cloud/export-data-from-tidb-cloud.md) from your TiDB Cloud Dedicated Tier cluster, then use community tools such as [mydumper/myloader](https://centminmod.com/mydumper.html) to load data to the destination Serverless Tier cluster.

 3. From the [exported files of Dumpling](/dumpling-overview.md#format-of-exported-files), get the start position of TiDB Cloud sink from the metadata file: